arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 On the UNO R3, the ATMEGA16U2 serves the same purpose.
 The onboard ESP32 module is a more advanced SoC, adding Wi-Fi® & Bluetooth® connectivity to the board.

-The ESP32 also exposes the ESP32's data lines, so that you can program the ESP32 directly.
+The ESP32 also exposes the ESP32's data lines, so you can program the ESP32 directly.
 These data lines are exposed by 3x2 header at the top of the board, or through pads on the bottom side.

 ***Please note that the ESP32 has a default firmware installed, which is set to communicate with the RA4M1 chip.
 Any direct programming of the ESP32 will override that firmware and the communication between the chips may be disrupted until the default firmware is restored.***